Resurrected From The Past

 Before we delve into the history of the P01 it is important to remember the time it lived in.
 Aviation was having a golden period in the 1950’s and 60’s.
-Chuck Yeager had already broken the sound barrier in the Bell X1 Experimental supersonic jets, these were tested by pilots like Pete Best, on his Bell X 2, Scott Crossfield first man to fly twice the speed of sound in his X15 , Neil Armstrong pre-Apollo 11 in the X15 too.
+Chuck Yeager had already broken the sound barrier in the Bell X1 Experimental supersonic jets.
+These were tested by pilots like Pete Best, in his Bell X 2, Scott Crossfield first man to fly twice the speed of sound in his X15 , Neil Armstrong pre-Apollo 11 in the X15 too.
 Space programs such as Mercury, Gemini and Apollo were developing new technology continuously over a 10 year period.
-It is no surprise then that Tudor were pushing barriers to provide technical watches to the Navy and Air force.
+It will come as no surprise that Tudor were pushing barriers to provide technical watches to the Navy and Air force.

 I immediately took to Tudors idea to incorporate a safety locking system on the bezel to be used for diving.
 Bi-directional bezels were always a worry for drivers, with the possibility of the bezel moving unknowingly giving inaccurate depth time underwater.

 TUDOR describe it in much more detail like this ;